 I’ve also used Oaxaca cheese with good results.
 The cotija we used was a powdery cheese in a bag, (not the kind that comes in a brick.)
 It made a nice crunchy crust on the casserole when we broiled it.
 I found my cheeses and chilies in the local Mexican market.

-2 Anaheim peppers and 2 jalapeños (add more jalapeños for extra heat) You can substitute poblano chilies for the Anaheims for a smokier flavor
+2 jalapeños (add more jalapeños for extra heat)

 1 onion, diced

-About 1 tsp ea dried or 2 tsp fresh oregano
+1 tsp dried oregano or 2 tsp fresh oregano

 5 small to medium summer squash (I used sunburst and zucchini)

 3 Roma tomatoes, seeds scooped out and chopped

 1 1/4 cups coarsely grated or chopped Asadero or Oaxaca cheese.
-If you can’t find asadero, substitute Monterey Jack.
+If you can’t find these, substitute Monterey Jack.

 1/2 cup powdered cotija cheese